dirwin-intf/squid-config/README.md

 ============
 A utility that rotates the pallette of polybar and i3 based on desktop background.
 Also acts as a dotfiles repo.

-For out of the box use, requires nitrogen, ruby, sed, and grep.
+For out of the box use, requires feh, ruby, sed, and grep.

 ## Set Up
 Copy and separate into sections based on functionality your polybar/i3 configurations to the `conf` directories in `Barcycle` and `i3cycle`,